nikkeijin/WordPress/deploy/README.md

-## How to Move a WordPress Site to a New Host
+## How to deploy WordPress Site to a Host

 1. Update the following parameters in your wp-config.php file